MohamedXElGohary/iotg-fbu/siipstitch/README.md

 positional arguments:
   IFWI_IN               Input BIOS Binary file(Ex: IFWI.bin) to be updated with
-                        the given input IP firmware IPNAME_IN             Input IP firmware Binary file(Ex: OseFw.bin to be replaced in the IFWI.bin IPNAME_IN2            The 2nd input IP firmware Binary file needed to replaced the PEI Graphics
+                        the given input IP firmware IPNAME_IN             Input IP firmware Binary file(Ex: PseFw.bin) to be replaced in the IFWI.bin IPNAME_IN2            The 2nd input IP firmware Binary file (ex:IntelGraphicsPeim.depex ) needed to replaced the PEI Graphics

 optional arguments: